 Whether it's a fire, a tornado or some other disaster, you never know when an unexpected situation could occur, so it's always a good idea to take steps to protect your business.
 According to the Insurance Institute for Business & Home Safety, at least 25 percent of businesses that close due to a disaster do not reopen—but your business doesn't have to be one of them.
 Purchasing business interruption coverage as part of your business insurance policy is one way you can help protect your business in case of a disaster or other loss.
 This type of coverage can help replace your lost or reduced income or profits after a covered loss, so your company can get back on its feet again.
 Here are a few things to know:

-Business interruption coverage protects your lost earnings in the event you cannot operate your business after a covered loss or if the loss causes a reduction in your earnings.
+Business interruption insurance helps protect from your lost earnings in the event you cannot operate your business after a covered loss or if the loss causes a reduction in your earnings.
 This means if you lose income as a result of the loss, you can typically recoup those losses minus the expenses you would have paid anyway.
 So, if your merchandise was destroyed by a fire just before you shipped it out to customers, business interruption coverage may help you to get some of the related lost income back.

 Your pre-loss earnings are the basis for reimbursement under business interruption coverage.
 Lost earnings are typically defined as revenues minus ongoing expenses.

 Different businesses have different needs when it comes to coverage choices.
 For example, a small manufacturer may require different coverage than a retail operation.
 If you have any questions when choosing your coverage, a conversation with an insurance agent may help.
 But, here are a few things to start thinking about: